The Graduate Division Office

 The College is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools.
 Its accreditation dates continuously from 1955.
 All graduate degree programs have been approved by the Pennsylvania Department of Education (PDE).

-The College is affiliated with the following professional organizations: the Association to Advance Collegiate Schools of Business-International; the American Association of Colleges for Teacher Education; the American Association of Higher Education; the American College of Health Care Executives; the American Library Association; the Association of American Colleges; the Association of Catholic Colleges and Universities; the Association of Governing Boards of Universities and Colleges; the Commission of Independent Colleges and Universities; the Middle Atlantic Association of Colleges of Business Administration; the National Catholic Education Association; the National Association of Colleges and Universities; the Pennsylvania Association of Colleges and Universities; and the Pennsylvania State Education Association.
+The College is affiliated with the following professional organizations: the Association to Advance Collegiate Schools of Business-International; the American Association of Colleges for Teacher Education; the American Association of Higher Education; the American College of Health Care Executives; the American Library Association; the Association of American Colleges; the Association of Catholic Colleges and Universities; the Association of Governing Boards of Universities and Colleges; the Commission of Independent Colleges and Universities; the Middle Atlantic Association of Colleges of Business Administration; the National Catholic Education Association; the National Association of Colleges and Universities; the Pennsylvania Association of Colleges and Universities; the Pennsylvania Association of Graduate Schools; and the Pennsylvania State Education Association.

 Philosophy of Graduate Programs